sgryphon/dotnet-distributed-tracing-examples/src/example-2024/ReadMe.md

 npm run --prefix demo-web-app dev '--' --port 8003
 ```

-Access the app at <http://localhost:8003>
+Access the app at <http://localhost:8003>, then view the results in Seq and Jaeger.

 ### Demo behaviour